 The Hidden and Upfront Costs of RV Ownership

 The beautiful summer months can inspire families to get outside and explore their local woods and campgrounds.
-Summer can even inspire them to buy an RV of their own.
-Although your family may get lots enjoyment out of a camper or motorhome, it’s not a purchase that should be taken lightly.
+Summer can even inspire some to buy an RV of their own.
+Although your family may get a lot of enjoyment from a camper or motorhome, it’s not a purchase that should be taken lightly.
 We spoke with Bob Wagner of Colton RV to find out what consumers need to know before making this big purchase.

 Is it better to purchase a new vehicle or used?
 What are the costs that could be associated with both?

 If working with a reputable dealer, a used vehicle can be a great option for first-time buyers.
 However, as with any used vehicle, there has been wear and tear, which may require more upkeep than a new trailer.
 Consumers must also consider whether or not they will wish to retrofit their used vehicle to fit their needs.